kirshan-tx/omaha-house-price-prediction/README.md

 # Omaha House Price Prediction
 Building a web app to predict house prices in Omaha, NE using model trained with data scraped from Realtor.com.

-Web app link could be found [here](https://share.streamlit.io/kirshan-tx/omaha-house-price-prediction/main/omaha_house_app.py)
+Web app and choropleth map could be found [here](https://share.streamlit.io/kirshan-tx/omaha-house-price-prediction/main/omaha_house_app.py)

 ## Data
 Data collected using realtor-scraper python script in the scraper folder; for single-family homes, condos, townhomes and multi-family homes (all existing homes and not foreclosures) listed on July 2021.